Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

         ignore_images: bool
             Do not automatically upload images
         auth_key: Optional[str]
-            If auth key is not set, the client auth key will be used.
+            If the auth key is not set, the client auth key will be used.

         Returns
         -------